Perspective | Here’s a list of the 10 greatest works of journalism of the past 10 years. Care to argue about it?

 5. Michelle Alexander, “The New Jim Crow: Mass Incarceration in the Age of Colorblindness.”

 The 2010 book by the civil rights litigator, now a New York Times columnist, “demonstrates the ways in which the War on Drugs, and its resulting incarceration policies and processes, operate against people of color.”
-One judge called called it “crucial as an engine toward transforming the criminality of our ‘justice’ system.”
+One judge called it “crucial as an engine toward transforming the criminality of our ‘justice’ system.”

-The veteran reporter “essentially picked up a cold case,” note the judges, and without her dogged reporting, Epstein’s crimes and prosecutors’ dereliction might have slipped away.
+The veteran reporter “essentially picked up a cold case,” note the judges, and without her dogged reporting, Jeffrey Epstein’s crimes and prosecutors’ dereliction might have slipped away.
 One judge astutely observed that Brown managed this “amid the economic collapse of a great regional paper.”

 7. Sheri Fink, “Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital.”